robinhood-suite/robinhood4/rbh-find-lustre/README.rst

 -fid
 ----

-rbh-lfind defines a ``-fid`` action that filters the entries on an exact fid.
+rbh-lfind defines a ``-fid`` predicate that filters the entries on an exact fid.

 .. code:: bash